Yuande/NBBttest/README.md

 # NBBttest
 ## Introduction
+NBBttest is R package for implementing negative binomial beta t-test (or called NBBt-test).
+NBBt-test is a statistical method for differential analysis of multiple types of RNA-seq data.
+NBBt-test is based on negative binomial distribution with parameters p and r:

+$$ x \backsim NB(p,r)$$

+where r is number of RNA sequences failed to be sequenced in RNA population (or RNA library) and p is  proportion of the sequenced RNA species in RNA library and follows beta distibution with parameters $\alpha$ and $\beta$ :

+$$ 𝑝 \backsim 𝑏𝑒𝑡𝑎(𝛼,𝛽)$$

 We constructed an iteration algorithm to optimally estimate weight w and $\alpha$ and $\beta$ and used $\hat{\alpha}$ and $\hat{𝛽}$ to estimate 𝑝 from p initial value and variance V of 𝑝.
 Note that different types of RNA-seq data have the initial different values of 𝑝.
 RNA-seq data are often generated from small samples with, for example, 3 ~ 6 replicates (or libraries).
 Small samples have big divergent variances and high gap probability(see Figure 1):